ElizavetaPanasiuk/ElizavetaPanasiuk/README.md

 6. Git
 I can quickly master any software product.
 ## English
 I think my level is B1+.
 I think I'm a good English speaker and have a good pronunciation.
 I understand the text I read and the speech I hear.
 I also have a skill of writing in English and this CV is the confirmation of this fact.
 I don't have a certificate about English level, but I passed the centralized testing for 92 points.
-Now I continue to develope my English level.
+Now I continue to develop my English level.
 ## Projects
 During studying in Rolling scopes school I made some web-projects.
 Here'are some links to them:
 * [English for kids](https://rolling-scopes-school.github.io/elizavetapanasiuk-JS2020Q3/english-for-kids/)